 At a typical first appointment I’ll ask you to complete some paperwork for me, which will include some psychological questionnaires.
 The results of which I will share with you.
 If I seem like someone you can work with I’ll ask you to take away some further questionnaires to complete and send back to me.
 Taking all of this together I would usually be able to present you with a plan of how I think we can accomplish your goals through working together, at our second appointment.

 Sometimes clients ask me how many sessions they’ll need to achieve their desired outcomes.
 There is no one answer to this because everyone and their situation is unique.
 How many sessions you have is up to you.
-Elsewhere on this website it says the average number of sessions clients have had to achieve particular outcomes.
-As at November 2018 this was an average of nine sessions for the anxiety outcomes shown, nine sessions for the depression outcomes and six sessions for the distress outcomes (general counselling).
+Elsewhere on this website it says the average number of sessions clients have had to achieve specific outcomes.
+As at January 2023 this was an average of nine sessions for the anxiety outcomes shown, nine sessions for the depression outcomes and six sessions for the distress outcomes (general counselling).
 Some clients have less sessions, some have more, some have many more.
 The number of sessions you have is up to you, and is a matter of individual needs and goals.

 You can contact me by phone on 01223 894896, answered by a receptionist 24/7.
-A faster method of communication is to email me at email@example.com for any enquiries and to make an initial appointment.
+A faster method of communication is to email me at email@example.com for enquiries and to make an initial appointment.